 Often your assignments will require that you use only scholarly or peer reviewed articles.
 However, magazine and newspaper articles still have their place, though maybe not in your works cited page.
 It depends on your assignment and the quality of the popular publication.
 Use the CRAAP Test to decide that.

-Most likely when you are given your assignment, you are told what kind of sources you have to use, and scholarly, academic, or peer-reviewed articles was probably in the list of requirements.
-They all mean the same thing.
+Most likely when you are given your assignment, you are told what kind of sources you have to use, and scholarly, academic, or peer-reviewed articles are probably in the list of requirements.

 Scholarly or Peer Reviewed articles are the kinds of sources that you are more likely to use when writing your papers.
 They are more likely to be published quarterly or bi-monthly since they have to go through an extensive peer review publication process to ensure that the quality of the article is good.
 This means that the article is written by specialists, who then send in their work to be reviewed by editors and other specialists in the field who give feedback and approval.